I will take time to be quiet. In this silence I will listen… and I will hear my answers.

 – Ruth Fishel

 We live chaotic lives, often surrounded by noise and commotion.
-We’re dealing with kids, coworkers, traffic, and the barrage of thoughts in our own minds.
-Movement is constant – and almost expected to show that we’re active and productive.
+We deal with kids, coworkers, traffic, and the barrage of thoughts in our own minds.
+We move constantly, almost as a way to show that we’re active and productive.

 What would happen if you just sat and listened?
-If in the middle of the chaos you were simply quiet and still?
-How would you, your team – or family – react?
-How would it impact the perception – and reality – of strength, wisdom, and confidence?
-How would it help you to understand yourself, and help others to grow?
+If, in the middle of the chaos, you were simply quiet and still?
+How would you, your team (or family) react?
+How would it impact your perception (and reality) of strength, wisdom, and confidence?
+How would it help you to understand yourself and help others to grow?

 There is a power that comes from stillness and quietude.
-Think about what exists in the quiet, blank areas of paintings, music, and even our lives.
-A pause actually adds information and context.
+Pausing actually adds information and context to our lives.
 Being quiet calms us, and then calms others.
-A quiet leadership style provides the time to observe, contemplate, connect, and focus – both on the world around us and within on our own thoughts.
+A quiet leadership style provides the time to observe, contemplate, connect, and focus, both on the world around us and within on our own thoughts.

-My wife and I try to make time for this.
-Sure, we’ll discuss the activities of our day and decisions we need to make.
-But we’ll also sit on a beach or enjoy breakfast on the porch.
-Together, observing the world, in silence.
-Silence actually creates an emotional connection and bond strengthened by quietly sharing the nature around us.
+My wife and I try to make time for being quiet.
+When we are together, we regularly discuss the activities of our day and upcoming decisions we need to make.
+But we’ll also sit on a beach or enjoy breakfast on the porch together, observing the world in silence.
+The silence actually creates an emotional bond between us, strengthened by quietly sharing the nature around us.

 Be still, be quiet, and observe what is happening around you.